adeepkit01/ns-3-Ledbat/src/internet/doc/tcp.rst

 be positive or negative; consequently, cwnd increases or decreases in proportion to offtarget.

-The current implementation assumes that the clocks on the sender side and receiver side are synchronised.

 Following the recommendation of RFC 6817, the default values of the parameters are:

 * TargetDelay = 100